 7. Preview & Export Way Back Home

-After completing the game, click Preview HTML5, or press F5 on the keyboard to see how the game works.
+After completing create the Way Back Home game, click Preview HTML5, or press F5 on the keyboard to see how the game works.

-Finally, you can export your project to HTML5, SCORM package, or xAPI depending on your needs.
+Finally, you can export your interactive game to HTML5, SCORM package, or xAPI depending on your needs.

 All in all, that’s the end of the article.
+Now you know how to create the Way Back Home game.
 Hopefully, it inspires you to create your own engrossing games with ActivePresenter 8.
 Visit our Blog page and YouTube channel for more handy information.
 Have a nice day!